Tuesday, March 24, 2020

 The second time my mother tried to kill herself, I was in high school.
 And I found her.

-She had a habit of sleeping for long periods but a day and a half was a bit much.
+She had a habit of sleeping for long periods, but a day and a half was a bit much.

 I crept into her room to find her moaning quietly, sideways on the bed.
 Apparently, she tried to get up but could not.

-I called 911, my dad, and the man who eventually became my step-father.
+In order, I called 911, my dad, and the man who eventually became my step-father.

 As they began arriving, the neighbors came out and wondered what was going on.
 I told them it was a bad reaction to new medication, which is what I was told.